This TAXguide sets out the answers to various questions raised during ICAEW webinars.

 How will MTD income tax work for jointly held properties?

-This will create very significant practical problems for taxpayers who have different property holdings with different groups of joint owners.
+This could create very significant practical problems for taxpayers who have different property holdings with different groups of joint owners.
 In some cases, the accounting may be done by different people and using different software products and the taxpayer may have great difficulty obtaining the information in time to submit the quarterly update and in complying with the requirement to have digital links from the transaction records through to submission.
 HMRC has announced two concessions that allow joint property owners to:

 The data flows and choice of software will need careful consideration where there is income from jointly held property.